 Address: 67000 Strasbourg, France

-This 11-hectare piece of property was partially destroyed when Prussian artillery attacked much of the citadel during their siege of Strasbourg.
-When it was restored, some parts of the old fortress were still intact such as an escape door, an escarp wall, and two ditches and bastions.
+This 11-hectare property was partially destroyed when Prussian artillery attacked much of the citadel during their siege of Strasbourg.
+When it was restored, some parts of the old fortress were still intact, such as an escape door, an escarp wall, and two ditches and bastions.

 Two rampart walls were used to connect the fortress to the city.
 Originally, they had bastions all along the walls that faced the Rhine and Germany.
 There are several spaces that you can visit at the citadel.
 There’s the Bois de Boulogne and wellness course.

-This is a great place to visit as a family traveling in France and have a good time playing water games or taking an adventure walk through the winding paths crisscrossing the moats filled with water.
+This is a great place to visit as a family traveling in France and having a good time playing water games or taking an adventure walk through the winding paths crisscrossing the water-filled moats.

-It’s open from 10:00 AM-6:30 PM so you will have more than enough time to enjoy the park in its entirety.
-After visiting Parc de la Citadelle, you can drop by the Cathedrale Notre Dame de Strasbourg and take in the marvel that it is if you haven’t already.
+It’s open from 10:00 AM-6:30 PM, so you will have enough time to enjoy the park.
+After visiting Parc de la Citadelle, you can drop by the Cathedrale Notre Dame de Strasbourg and take in the marvel it is if you haven’t already.

 See Related: Best Travel Backpacks